 Writing

-The purpose for teaching writing
+The teaching writing

 At Eastfield Primary School, the purpose of writing is to foster a lifelong love of the written word and English language.
 We aspire for all children to be authors; eager to craft writing for a variety of purposes.
 We nurture a culture for writing where children know writing is a means to input their voice into the world.